 Brian started playing drums in the High School Band.
 He studied with Dick Demers early on, and has performed with many bands over the years filling in when he could.
 Some of the bands and performers are Cherrie Bonny, Malinda Liberty, Denny Breau, Frank Coffin, Rick Graham, Jeff Farnsworth, The Blues Bullies, The Blue Willow Band, and many others.
 When he played drums with Malinda Liberty, he got the chance to open for many Country Stars, such as Johnny Cash, Tammy Wynette and Waylon Jennings.
 Brian has also done studio work with many local musicians such as Denny Breau, Tim Bishop, and Jim Gallant to name a few.

 Bassist/Vocalist Justin Maxwell is a fixture in the Portland music scene.
-He is now in his third full year with The Delta Knights.
+He is now in his fourth full year with The Delta Knights.
 Highly regarded as a bassist, keyboardist, vocalist, sound technician and recording engineer, Justin has performed and recorded both locally and nationally with a who's who of acclaimed artists.
 Artists such as The Maine Dead Project, Cidny Bullens, The Colwell Brothers, Ronda Dale, Red Light Revue, The Shakes, Girls, Guns and Glory, The Coming Grass and many others have benefited from his unique stage presence, top-notch playing and professionalism.

 Other Musicians who frequently play with the Delta Knights: